kurapica/IGAS/PLoop/README.md

 * Class system used to define object types with methods and properties settings, also with object events and meta-methods.
 * Interface system used to define interfaces for class objects.

 * Attribute system used to give descriptions for every parts of the system: enum, struct, class, interface, method, property, event.
+Those are useful for frameworks and adding system features in a good manner.
-* Overload system used to apply several definitions for class's constructor, method or meta-method with the same name.
+* Overload system used to apply several definitions for class's constructor, method or meta-method with the same name, will make the config features easily to be defined.

 Now, it only works for Lua 5.1.
 Since the **getfenv**, **setfenv**, **newproxy** api is removed from Lua 5.2, the system won't works on it now, or you can provide them in another way.